md3387/Multi-Wavelength-Species-Identification/README.md

 ### File: `HAPI_Processor.py`

 This script initializes the HITRAN API and fetches the relevant absorption cross-section data.
 It includes functions for querying HITRAN data based on user-defined parameters.
 This function is independent.
+-hapi.py must be in same folder as HAPI_Processor.py.

 **Key Functions:**